uscensusbureau/the-opportunity-project/pages/case-studies/icasa.md

       - U.S. Department of Transportation
       - U.S. Postal Service data

+footer: iCasaPR is a 501(c)(3) organization that continues to help communities overcome the problem of “data invisibility” through the evaluation and improvement of their civic addresses.
+Their goal is to deploy their toolkit to municipios around the island, with the ultimate goal of reaching all of the 78 municipios.
+The ultimate goal of iCasaPR is to create authoritative address datasets at the municipio level that can be collected in a centralized address repository to support the reconstruction process, improve emergency response, and foster a more resilient future for Puerto Rico.

 ---

 {% include hero.html %}
 {% include connecting-banner.html %}
 {% include sidebar-and-wide-content.html %}
+{% include offset-footer.html %}